rust-lang/rfcs/active/0000-rename-mut.md

 2. `&` references do not offer practical immutability

-3. `&mut`'s real guarantee is 'non-aliased'; Mutability is just a consequence
+3. `&mut`'s real guarantee is 'non-aliased'; mutability is just a consequence

 4. `&mut` implies that `&` is immutable which is confusing and inaccurate